+Extra step but oh, so good!
 To make things more exciting, I quickly toasted a handful of pumpkin seeds with a splash of soy sauce in a skillet.
-A major hit – my boys were sneaking them directly from a skillet.
-To make this pumpkin soup recipe healthy and yet creamy without cream I used coconut milk.
-You could also cook it in a slow cooker for about 6 hours on low or 2-3 hours on high.
+A major hit – kids were sneaking them directly from a skillet.

 - 2 medium onions, chopped